 Your participation mark starts at 15 out of 15.
-You lose 1.5 marks for every week you do not give a one-minute report or participate in the class.
-You can make up for missed classes by attending both classes in weeks 5 to 13.
+You lose 1.5 marks for every week you do not give a one-minute report or participate in the tute.
+You can make up for missed classes by attending more than one tute in a week in weeks 4 to 13.